Little Skellig

 Visitor Facilities And Travel

 The island is visible from Great Skellig boat tours and from dedicated wildlife boat trips departing from Portmagee, Ballinskelligs, and Valentia Island in County Kerry.
 No landing is permitted under any circumstances.
 The closest approach by boat depends on sea conditions and skipper judgment.
 Binoculars enhance the viewing experience from boat distance.
-The Skellig Experience visitor center on Valentia Island provides interpretation of the island's wildlife.
+The Skellig Experience visitor centre on Valentia Island provides interpretation of the island's wildlife.

 Conservation And Sustainability

 The colony's enormous size makes it vulnerable to catastrophic events such as oil spills in the surrounding shipping lanes.
-Climate change may affect fish stocks that the colony depends upon, with warming seas potentially altering the distribution of sandeel and mackerel.
+Climate change may affect fish stocks that the colony depends upon, with warming seas potentially altering the distribution of sandeels and mackerel.
 Marine plastic pollution poses ingestion and entanglement risks.
 The prohibition on landing effectively eliminates direct human disturbance, but boat traffic near the island could cause temporary displacement of surface-nesting birds.
 Monitoring continues to track colony health indicators.
+[1]

 Visitor Ratings